anchal20198071/codeDOC/README.md

 6. Multiple tabs for each session.

 ## Extra Feature Added
-- Users can search and download questions from codeforces.
+- Users can search and download questions of codeforces.

 ## Tech Stack
 - Frontend Desing : Java Swing